Beckham launches plan to build soccer franchise in Miami

 "This is an exciting time ... for myself, exciting time for my family and friends and partners, and something we are really looking forward to bringing to Miami," Beckham added, to chants of "We're going to MLS," from a group of fans calling themselves the "Southern Legion."

-Beckham will be the managing partner of the team, and signed a shareholder agreement on Tuesday evening with his two partners, the British TV producer and creator of American Idol Simon Fuller, and Bolivian-born billionaire Marcelo Claure, founder of Miami-based Brightstar Corp, the world's largest wireless distributor and the provider of global services to Apple.
+Beckham signed a shareholder agreement on Tuesday evening with his two partners, the British TV producer and creator of American Idol Simon Fuller, and Bolivian-born billionaire Marcelo Claure, founder of Miami-based Brightstar Corp (STAR.O), the world's largest wireless distributor and the provider of global services to Apple Inc (AAPL.O)

 "We have a deal.
-We are three partners, David, myself and Simon, as of last night," Claure told Reuters.
+We are three partners, David, myself and Simon, as of last night," Claure said.

-Garber called the decision a "historic day ... for soccer in America," noting that Beckham was the first former player anywhere in the world to become the owner of a top league soccer team in modern times.
+Garber called the franchise decision a "historic day ... for soccer in America," noting that Beckham, 38, was the first former player anywhere in the world to become the owner of a top league soccer team in modern times.

+Beckham's commitment to MLS, dating back to 2007 when he joined the Los Angeles Galaxy, has had "an incredibly powerful impact on our sport and our league in this country," said Garber.

+His influence had set the stage to "tell the world that United States and Major League Soccer can compete with the rest of the world," Garber added.

-He went on to praise Beckham for his work ethic and painstaking due diligence on his league contract, as well as his charity work as a Goodwill Ambassador for UNICEF and for the group Malaria No More.
+He went on to praise Beckham for his work ethic, as well as his charity work as a Goodwill Ambassador for UNICEF and for the group Malaria No More.

 He noted Beckham was headed to the Philippines next week for UNICEF to help with the relief effort after November's Typhoon Haiyan.

-Beckham, 38, arrived in Miami fresh from having attended Sunday's Superbowl in New Jersey, TV coverage of which featured an agile and scantily-clad Beckham in an underwear commercial.
+Beckham arrived in Miami fresh from having attended Sunday's Superbowl in New Jersey, TV coverage of which featured an agile and scantily clad Beckham in an underwear commercial.

-The former Manchester United and Real Madrid star, who also played for the Los Angeles Galaxy, retired as a player last May and holds a $25 million option in his MLS contract to start a new franchise.
+The former Manchester United and Real Madrid star retired as a player last May and holds a $25 million option in his MLS contract to start a new franchise.

 A final deal to grant the franchise to Beckham's investment group could be several months away though, sources close to the negotiations said, with a stadium location and financing still requiring approval from the MLS board for his team to become the 22nd club of the top U.S. professional soccer league.